 Now, there are plenty of identity hypotheticals that are similar to Theseus’ ship but are much closer to our human existence.
 Does the Vision, your favourite synthezoid, exist twice after the events in WandaVision?
 If you get beamed in Star Trek, do you become a copy of yourself and is that copy still you?
-Given that a large number of our body’s molecules is replaced every couple of years who are you if not the sum of your parts?
+Given that many of our body’s molecules are replaced every couple of years, who are you, if not the sum of your parts?
 If first the handle and then the head of my grandfather’s axe is replaced, is it still my granddad’s axe?
 No matter how you put this question, it seems like you could make a good or a bad case for any answer.
 Unless you rejected all of them.

 Solving the Human Identity Paradox

 Even though I had long forgotten about Pimp My Fahrrad, the metaphysical question about our identity remained.
 Theseus’ ship was a useful thought puzzle to illustrate the seemingly unsolvable paradox of who we are.
 But none of the options seemed entirely applicable to the human condition.
 It took more than ten years until I came across an elegant solution for the paradox posed by Theseus’ ship.
-In a lecture by psychologist Dr Jordan Peterson, author of 12 Rules for Life: An Antidote to Chaos [affiliate link].
+In a lecture by psychologist Dr Jordan Peterson.
 Speaking about facts, stories and values, Peterson concludes:

 You’re going from point A to point B and then things fall apart catastrophically and you’re here. […] So you can think: Well, I’m who I was, that would be one kind of identity, I’m the person I thought I was.
 That blows apart.
 Then you’re in this terrible place and you think, oh, I’m the sort of person who’s in this terrible place.
 That’s another form of identify.